 5. Therefore, the ultimate purpose of creating and guiding and sustaining this world — this history — is the praise of the glory of the grace of God in the crucifixion of his Son for sinners.

-So we ask in conclusion: "Why did God create the world?"
+So we ask in conclusion, “Why did God create the world?”
 And we answer with the Scriptures: God created the world for his glory.
 God did not create out of need.
 He did not create the world out of a deficiency that needed to be made up.
 He was not lonely.
 He was supremely happy in the fellowship of the Trinity — Father, Son, and Holy Spirit.
 He created the world to put his glory on display that his people might know him, and love him, and show him.

 And why did he create a world that would become like this world?
-A world that fell into sin.
+A world that fell into sin?
 A world that exchanged his glory for the glory of images?
 Why would he permit and guide and sustain such a world?
 And we answer: for the praise of the glory of the grace of God displayed supremely in the death of Jesus.

 Some Concluding Questions

 Which means that the ultimate reason for all things is the communication of the glory of God’s grace for the happy praise of a redeemed multitude from every people and tongue and tribe and nation.
-All things are created and guided and sustained for the glory of God, which reaches its apex in the glory of his grace, which shines most brightly and the glory of Christ, which comes to focus most clearly in the glory of the cross.
+All things are created and guided and sustained for the glory of God, which reaches its apex in the glory of his grace, which shines most brightly in the glory of Christ, which comes to focus most clearly in the glory of the cross.

 So I ask:

-- Is the glory of God the brightest treasure on the horizon of your future.
+- Is the glory of God the brightest treasure on the horizon of your future?
 Paul expressed the Christian heart in Romans 5:2, “We rejoice in hope of the glory of God.”